hybrisPawelWiacek/YouTubeKnowledgeMiner/docs/sprint_1/authentication-testing-plan.md

 ## Test Report

-After completion, findings will be documented in `sprint1-progress-report.md` with details on:
+After completion, findings will be documented with details on:
 - Completed authentication implementation
 - Integration between frontend and backend components
 - Any outstanding issues or limitations
 - Recommendations for future improvements

+### Test Reports
+- [Authentication Testing Report 1](Authentication%20Testing%20Report%201.md) - Initial testing of authentication system
+- [Authentication Testing Report 2](Authentication%20Testing%20Report%202.md) - Follow-up testing with improvements
+- [Authentication Testing Report 3](Authentication%20Testing%20Report%203.md) - Latest comprehensive testing (March 30, 2025)

+The latest report contains the most up-to-date testing results and should be consulted for the current state of the authentication system.